Niisari/recipe-page-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/) - I used this site a lot for better understanding when i had issues with margin/padding and positioning lists.
+- [w3schools](https://www.w3schools.com/) - I used this site a lot for better understanding when i had issues with margin/padding and positioning lists.

 ## Author